-In terms of transit, the community voiced desires for additional transit service that is accessible for all and can be safely used by a variety of populations including families, young adults, and people aged 55 years and older.
+In terms of transit, the community voiced desires for additional transit service that is accessible for all and can be safely used by a variety of populations including families, young adults, and seniors.
 Community members shared an interest in routes that connect residents and employers in the south end of the Snoqualmie Valley/NE King County subarea with the communities lying south on SR 18, such as Maple Valley and Covington.
 Community members also stated an interest in increased connection to Snohomish County and to the future light rail in Redmond.

-The community requested assistance in resolving mobility challenges, such as barriers to transit for youth, people aged 62 years and older, and other customers with limited physical mobility and better access to health and human services in the area and in surrounding cities.
+The community requested assistance in resolving mobility challenges, such as barriers to transit for youth, seniors, and other customers with limited physical mobility and better access to health and human services in the area and in surrounding cities.